Go to the Nature Institute’s home page

 Tags: machine-idea

-A mouse and an elephant live in fundamentally different physical worlds so far as their own spatial dimensions and their relation to the force of gravity are concerned.
+A mouse and an elephant live in fundamentally different physical worlds.
 The fact is evident enough in the way mice scurry around, darting this way and what, while the elephant carries its weight more slowly and deliberately.
 Or, to approach the matter from a very different direction: if you dropped a mouse from seven meters (twenty-three feet) above a meadow, it would likely right itself after landing and scamper away.
 If you dropped an elephant from that height, it would die from massive internal trauma.
 And if you simply left a beached blue whale where it lay, it might die from any of several different causes, one of which is being crushed under its own weight.
 All this has to do with the changing relation between the weight of an animal and the surface area of its body as its overall size changes.1

 So when we talk about the diverse environments in which organisms live, one aspect of the diversity has to do with their varying experiences of the force of gravity in relation to the dimensional aspects of their lives.
 To be a different size is already to live in a different world.